 2.8） Administer 0.5 mL of sterile saline through subcutaneous injection to prevent dehydration.

 2.9） Five minutes following the induction of the thermal injury, inoculate 50 &#181;L of bacterial suspension containing 5 &#215; 106 CFU in PBS onto the mouse burns using a pipette.
-By moving the pipette tip in a zigzag motion on the skin, smear the aliquots on the burns to distribute the bacterial cells in the burned area as evenly as possible.
+By moving a sterile cotton swab in a zigzag motion on the skin, smear the aliquots on the burns to distribute the bacterial cells in the burned area as evenly as possible.

 2.10） Immediately after bacterial inoculation, perform bioluminescence imaging for the infected burns, as described in Section 4.